risafj/bacon-recipe-calculator/README.md

 ## Working with pug
 * How to convert pug code to html: `pug src --out dest -P`<br>
 The syntax is `pug <source dir> --out <target dir>`, and the `-P` flag means pretty, which makes the output html use indentation and line breaks.

+## Styling
+* Using bootstrap for styling.
+Non-bootstrap styling (such as the background color) is done using vanilla css.

 ## Hosted in AWS S3 bucket
 `aws s3 cp --recursive dest/ s3://<bucket-name>`<br>